yuernestliu/LadderpathCalculator/README.md

 # Ladderpath Calculator

-Repository associated with the research paper on the hierarchical and interlaced structures in amino acid sequences.
+Repository associated with the research paper on the hierarchical and nested structures in amino acid sequences.

 ## Introduction

-This repository contains codes and data associated with the paper "**Evolutionary Tinkering Enriches the Hierarchical and Interlaced Structures in Amino Acid Sequences, 2023**" by Zecheng Zhang et al. This repository serves as a supplement, providing the necessary tools (also useful tools for you to calculate the ladderpath of sequences) and datasets to understand and replicate our findings.
+This repository contains codes and data associated with the paper "**Evolutionary Tinkering Enriches the Hierarchical and Nested Structures in Amino Acid Sequences, 2023**" by Zecheng Zhang et al. This repository serves as a supplement, providing the necessary tools (also useful tools for you to calculate the ladderpath of sequences) and datasets to understand and replicate our findings.

 ## Repository Structure